What is the difference between a boutique firm like Fairmont Equities and a larger firm?

 We also only invest in listed securities which means we don’t have other “products” to push to our clients.

 Who is Fairmont accountable to?
 E.g. ASIC?
 Are you audited by any authority?

 In order to provide advice and deal in securities, we need to be licensed through ASIC, a member of an external dispute resolution scheme such as FOS (Financial Ombudsman Service), have PI insurance, and receive a yearly ASIC audit.

-Fairmont Equities is authorised through an AFSL holder which means that all of the above points are covered.
-Any individuals providing advice also need to be PS146 accredited and conduct a minimum of 30 hours of training every year.
+Fairmont Equities Australia holds its own AFSL through ASIC, which means that all of the above points are covered.
+Any individuals providing advice also need to be PS146 accredited and conduct minimum hours of training every year.

 If you have other questions we’re always happy to answer them.
 Either call us on (02) 9002 3260 or send us your question via our Contact Form here.